0% complete

 One down.
 Eight to go.

-Part 1 was the hardest.
-Everything from here is the raw material — scars, stories, the parts of you that actually make people stop scrolling.
+That was the heaviest thinking.
+From here on we collect raw material: scars, stories, the parts of you that actually make people stop scrolling.

 Part 2 of 9